Strongly connected orientations and integer lattices: Introduction

 \Cref{scr-theorem} is a consequence of the following result.

 \begin{theorem} Let $(D=(V,A),\zF)$ be a digraft.
 Then $F(D,\zF)\cap \{0,1\}^A$ contains an integral basis for $\lin(F(D,\zF))$. \end{theorem}

 It may not be clear how \Cref{main-digraft} is related to \Cref{scr-theorem}.
 To de-mystify this connection, let $(D=(V,A),\zF)$ be a digraft.
 As the underlying undirected graph of $D$ is $2$-edge-connected, every minimal dijoin is a strengthening set (see \cite{Schrijver03}, Theorem 55.1).
-Furthermore, every strengthening set that has exactly one arc incident with every sink, is also a minimal dijoin.
-Subsequently, $F(D,\zF)=\scr(D)\cap \left\{x\in \cR^{A}: x(\delta^+(U))-x(\delta^-(U))=1-|\delta^-(U)|,\,\forall U\in \zF \right\}$.
+Furthermore, every strengthening set that has exactly one arc incident with every sink, is also a minimal dijoin. \b{(For example, the bold arcs in \Cref{fig:digrafts} (left) form such a minimal dijoin.)} Subsequently, $F(D,\zF)=\scr(D)\cap \left\{x\in \cR^{A}: x(\delta^+(U))-x(\delta^-(U))=1-|\delta^-(U)|,\,\forall U\in \zF \right\}$.
 Furthermore, $\gcd\{1-|\delta^-(U)|: U\in \zF\}=1$.
 Thus, \Cref{main-digraft} follows from \Cref{scr-theorem}.

-The converse implication also holds, though we save the proof of this for \S\ref{sec:apps} after we prove \Cref{main-digraft} directly.
+The converse implication also holds, though we save the proof of this for \S\ref{sec:apps} after we prove \Cref{main-digraft} directly. \b{To shed some light on this, take a digraph $D=(V,A)$ and family $\zF$ from \Cref{scr-theorem}.
+The key idea is to transform the pair $D,\zF$ to a digraft $(D'=(V',A'),\zF')$, and in the process, bijectively map $F\cap \{0,1\}^A$ to $F(D',\zF')\cap \{0,1\}^{A'}$.
+In doing so, we map the proper nonempty node subsets $U$ of $D$ to node subsets $\varphi(U)$ of $D'$, where $\delta^-_{D'}(\varphi(U))=\emptyset$.
+See \Cref{fig:STR-to-dijoin} for an illustration of this, and \Cref{scr->dij} for further details.}

 We find \Cref{main-digraft} more convenient to work with than \Cref{scr-theorem}.
 At the highest level, one explanation for this is that every point in $F(D,\zF)\cap \{0,1\}^A$ is the indicator vector of an arc subset $J$ that has degree one at every sink of $D$, and degree at least one at every source of $D$; so that $J$ may be viewed as a perfect $b_J$-matching in a bipartite graph, for some degree vector $b_J$.
 Fixing the degree of $J$ at each sink to one has advantages: first, the cardinality of $J$ becomes invariant and equal to the number of sinks of $D$; secondly, in this case, $J$ is a minimal dijoin if and only if it is a strengthening set, an equivalence which we utilized above.